microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaFeatureRolloutPolicy.md

  -DisplayName <String> [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description
-This cmdlet allows an admin to create the policy for cloud authentication roll-out (users moving from federation to cloud auth) in Azure AD.
+this cmdlet allows an admin to create the policy for cloud authentication roll-out (users moving from federation to cloud auth) in Azure AD.
 The policy admin can identify whether the users will authenticate using password hashes in Azure AD (Password hash-sync) or Active Directory on-premises directly (Pass-through authentication).

-## EXAMPLES
+## Examples

 ### Example 1: Creates the policy for cloud authentication roll-out in Azure AD.
 ```